 • Keep only clothes that fit your current body

 Create your action plan by scheduling two hours this weekend to start the process.
 Remember, you don’t have to tackle everything at once.
-Break your decluttering into smaller sessions, focusing on one category at a time: tops first, then pants, and so on.
-This approach prevents overwhelm and helps you make better decisions about what to keep.
+Break your decluttering into smaller sessions, focusing on one category at a time: start with tops, then move on to pants, and so on.
+This approach prevents being overwhelmed and helps you make better decisions about what to keep.

 2. The Time-Block Method